New Braunfels, Texas

 Cost of Living: Above the National Average

 In 1845, when Texas was still the Republic of Texas, Germany wanted to establish a presence near the doorstep of the United States.
-And so a German royal, Prince Carl of Solms-Braunfels, founded the city of New Braunfels (population 72,000) in the Texas Hill Country 30 miles northeast of San Antonio.
+So a German royal, Prince Carl of Solms-Braunfels, founded the city of New Braunfels (population 86,000) in the Texas Hill Country 30 miles northeast of San Antonio.
 Unfortunately for the Germans, the Republic of Texas joined the United States later that year, and the plans to establish a new Germany in the New World were squashed.
 Despite this rough start, New Braunfels grew and thrived and today still has a large German community and a distinctive German heritage.
 Drawn by its unique character and riverfront setting, more and more retirees are relocating to this historic place.

-Boat ramps, fishing spots, tube rentals, picnic areas and rafting companies up and down the shores, and every day during summer's "river season" thousands of people of all ages meander down the rivers in their inner tubes.
+Boat ramps, fishing spots, tube rentals, picnic areas and rafting companies line the shores, and every day during summer's "river season" thousands of people of all ages meander down the rivers in the inner tubes.
 The city manages the rivers, regulates their use and issues status updates as needed.
 The country's largest waterpark, Schlitterbahn, attracts tourists and locals, too.

 New Braunfels, Texas

-The New Braunfels Public Library has a good menu of programs, as well as comfortable chairs, 24 public computers with Internet access and free wifi for laptop users.
+The New Braunfels Public Library has a good menu of programs, as well as comfortable chairs, 24 public computers with Internet access and free wifi.
 Perhaps best of all, the entire building is air conditioned.

 An interesting attraction here is Gruene, an authentic ghost town located entirely within the city of New Braunfels and placed on the National Register of Historic Places in 1975.
-Originally a German cotton-producing village in the late 1800s, the community was wiped out by the boll weevil epidemic of the 1920s and then by the Great Depression.
+Originally a German cotton-producing village in the late 1800s, the community was wiped out by the 1920s boll weevil epidemic and the Great Depression.

 The New Braunfels Senior Center is managed by the Comal County Senior Citizens' Foundation and has a full range of services, including blood pressure checks, first aid classes, ceramics classes, card games, computer lessons, flu shots, trips, many clubs (including a newcomers' club), home delivered meals, congregate meals, minor home repair assistance, tax preparation assistance, an outreach program and money management assistance.
 It also has one of the best fitness centers in town.
 Daily classes in aerobics, yoga, Tai Chi and stretching are offered, and the indoor heated pool has a ramp for easy access (the water temperature maintained at a soothing 88 to 90 degrees).

 South central Texas is hot and humid in the summer and mild and damp in the winter.
 Summer temperatures reach into the 90s (and sometimes 100s), and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 32 inches of rain per year, much of it in May and October, but practically no snow.
 On the comfort index, a combination of temperature and humidity, New Braunfels ranks below the national average.
 The sun shines 226 days of the year.
 The air quality is meets the national average.

-Despite the downsides, New Braunfels charms with its welcoming spirit and easygoing way of life.
+Despite the downsides, New Braunfels charms with its hospitality and easygoing way of life.
 With its proximity to San Antonio's big city amenities, the best of both small city living and big city living can be had here.
 As they say locally, in New Braunfels, ist das leben schoen (in New Braunfels, the living is good)!

-Webwerxx, Inc. Copyright (c) 2006-2018.
+Webwerxx, Inc. Copyright (c) 2006-2022.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.